POPPIES AND CORNFLOWERS:

 It was said to have been found in the tomb of Tutankhamun, and in folk lore is associated both with the fragility of our mortality, and also with resurrection.

-This flower was said to have been used to heal the wounds of war sustained by the various heroes in Greek mythology, and also ... to have been used by Chiron!
-So the blue eye of healing vision cures the wounds of Mars.
+This flower was also said to have been used to heal the wounds of war sustained by the various heroes in Greek mythology, and also ... to have been used by Chiron!
+So perhaps it is this blue eye of healing vision that cures the wounds of Mars?
 Indeed, while Chiron was in Pisces, there was an increase of awareness surfacing about the incredible degree of damage suffered by individual soldiers in 'the theatre of war', to use a sickening contemporary phrase for activities like battle, massacre, insurgency, and so on.
-Even if a soldier returns from war without major physical injury, the psychological and spiritual damage may leave him or her with chronic PTSD, leading to further afflictions in the form of violence and/or drug addiction.
+Even if a soldier returns from war without major physical injury, the psychological and spiritual damage may leave him or her with chronic PTSD, leading to further afflictions: violence, chronic illness, depression and/or drug addiction for example.
 But survivors are beginning to speak out about the reality of what happens when ideology 'hits the ground'.
+See here for the work of UK war veteran Ben Griffin.
+Also here and here.
+And search his name on YouTube.
+(1a)

 Then we are offered opportunities to take action in a truly individual way.
 Not driven by compulsion or agitation, the mature Aries realm is one of inspired action, un-premeditated, perfect and spontaneous, but totally situation-appropriate.
 This excellence is not cultivated by conformity, but by deeply protecting and releasing the flame of Being.
 And this cannot be contrived or ‘done to order’.
 It is the divine gift of being in the right place at the right time, in selfless action which has great power to turn situations around, transform negative energies and initiate new trajectories of action.